eisental/RedstoneChips/circuitdocs/Iptransmitter.md

 #### I/O setup
 * input 0 is the send pin.
 * inputs 1 and above are the data pins.
+* When only one input is used, the send pin can be ommited.
-* Can have any number of inputs and no outputs.
+* Can have any number of inputs and 0 outputs.

 #### Sign text
 1. `   iptransmitter   `